dietmarkuehl/P3552-task/lazy.md

 implemented such that `co_await` can deal with senders in addition to awaitables or awaiters.
 Also, `unifex::task<T>` is _scheduler
 affine_: the coroutine code resumes on the same scheduler even if a sender completed on a different scheduler.
-The corresponding scheduler is taken from the receiver.
-The exception for this rule is when explicitly awaiting the result of `scheduler(scheduler)`.
+The task's scheduler is taken from the receiver it is `connect`ed to.
+The exception for rescheduling on the task's scheduler is explicitly awaiting the result of `schedule(sched)` for some scheduler `sched`: the operation changes the task's scheduler to be `sched`.
 The relevant treatment is in the promise type's `await_transform()`:

-- If a sender `s` which is result of `schedule(scheduler)` is `co_await`ed, the corresponding `scheduler` is installed as the task's scheduler and the task resume on the result of completing `s`.
+- If a sender `sndr` which is the result of `schedule(sched)` is `co_await`ed, the corresponding `sched` is installed as the task's scheduler and the task resumes on the context completing `sndr`.
   Feedback from people working with unifex suggests that this choice for changing the scheduler is too subtle.
-While it is considered important to explicitly change the scheduler a task executes on, doing so should be more explicit.
+While it is considered important to be able to explicitly change the scheduler a task executes on, doing so should be more explicit.
 - For both senders and awaiters being awaited, the coroutine will be resumed on the task's current scheduler when the task is